HEP-FCC/FCCAnalyses/README.md

 make install
 cd ..
 ```
-Each time changes are made in ```analyzers/dataframe/``` please re-compile!
+Each time changes are made in ```analyzers/dataframe/``` please do not forget to re-compile!

 Generalities
 ============
-Each analysis is hosted in a single directory, for example ```examples/FCCee/higgs/mH-recoil/mumu/``` and contains the same kind of files.
+The way we suggest to use this analysis framework is to host every analysis in a single directory, for example ```examples/FCCee/higgs/mH-recoil/mumu/```.
+The workflow and contains the same kind of files.

 1. ```analysis.py```: This class of type ```RDFanalysis``` that is used to define the list of analysers and filters to run on (```analysers``` function) as well as the output variables (```output``` function).
 I also contains the configuration parameters ```processList```, ```prodTag```, ```outputDir```, ```inputDir```, ```nCPUS``` and ```runBatch```.
 User could define multiple stages of ```analysis.py```.
 The first stage will most likely run on centrally produced edm4hep events, thus the usage of ```prodTag```.
 For a second processing, user will point the directory where there samples are located using ```inputDir```.